transduce/transduce/README.md

 If `value` is `undefined`, returns a transformer that maintains the last value and does not buffer results.
 Ignores the accumulator and returns the input on every `step`.
 The `init` value will be `undefined`.

-##### iterator(value)
+##### iterable(value)
-Returns the iterator for the parameter, invoking if has an iterator protocol or returning if has a next method.
+Returns the iterable for the parameter, returning if has an iterator protocol or wrapping in proper iterable if has a next method.
 Returns `undefined` if cannot create an iterator.

-The return value will either have a `next` function that can be invoked for iteration or will be undefined.
+Converts arrays to iterables over each indexed item.
+Converts to functions to infinite iterables that always call function on next.
+Converts objects to iterables of key, value pairs.

-Converts arrays to iterators over each indexed item.
-Converts to functions to infinite iterators that always call function on next.
+The iterable is an object that has a function identified by `protocols.iterator` that should be called with no args and returns an iterator object that has a `next` method to cycle through the iterator.

 ##### protocols.iterator
 Symbol (or a string that acts as symbols) for `@@iterator` you can use to configure your custom objects.